bemasher/rtlamr/README.md

   -filterid=0: Sets a meter id to filter by, 0 for no filtering.
 Defaults to no filtering.
 	Any received messages not matching the given id will be silently ignored.

+  -filtertype=0: Sets an ert type to filter by, 0 for no filtering.
+Defaults to no filtering.
+	Any received messages not matching the given type will be silently ignored.

   -format="plain": Sets the log output format.
 Defaults to plain.
 	Plain text is formatted using the following format string:

 		{Time:%s Offset:%d Length:%d SCM:{ID:%8d Type:%2d Tamper:%+v Consumption:%8d Checksum:0x%04X}}

-	No fields are omitted for json, xml or gob output.
+	No fields are omitted for csv, json, xml or gob output.
 Plain text conditionally omits offset and length fields if not dumping samples to file via -samplefile.

 	For json and xml output each line is an element, there is no root node.